sortagitit/stuff/README.md

 # stuff
 First depository.
 Misc.
-Have worked in electronics for a number of years, but just now starting to learning about GitHub and coding.
+Have worked in electronics for a number of years, but just now starting to learn about GitHub and coding.